fv124/TactEx_Submission/README.md

 The visual servoing models can be found in following [folder](./Vision).
 You can either choose to run the YOLO model or the GSAM model.
 Their advantages and disadvantages are reported in the paper.
 Exampoes masks and scene images (both annotatied and raw) are also visible in the folder.

 ## Language
 The NLP logic for the visual servoing can be found in this [file](./Language/NLP.py).
 Finally, the LLM and LLM as a judge are alos located in the folder Language.
-To run them, use following commands:
+Please generate an API key via Groq to enable connection to the different language models.
+To run them eventually, use following commands:

 ```python
 python Language/Tactile_LLM.py.py